Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 }
 ```

+The sky is the limit, style the application as you like!

 ## Local server 🤖

-Launch the [Http server](build-app-buy-me-a-coffee.md#http-server) to serve the `index.html` and open the address in the browser.
+Launch the [Http server](build-app-buy-me-a-coffee.md#http-server) as described in the [Buy me a coffee example](build-app-buy-me-a-coffee.md) to serve the `index.html` and open the address in the browser.

 From then on, refresh the page to see new changes!

-Open the terminal, `cd` to the project pathname `cd /project/pathname/` and serve from the project directory (the dot represents the current directory):
+Open the terminal, `cd` to the project pathname `cd /project/pathname/` and serve from the project directory (the dot represents the current directory, which should be the location of the project):

 ```sh
 http-server .